Smart drugs for British students?

-On the other hand, there is a new trend of students getting good results from 'natural smart pills' (natural cognitive enhancers) and finding that they get positive mental performance and concentration effects without the side effects or hassle of the illegal pharmaceutical drugs.
+On the other hand, there is a new trend of students getting good results from 'natural nootropics' (natural cognitive enhancers) and finding that they get positive mental performance and concentration effects without the side effects or hassle of the illegal pharmaceutical drugs.
 These neuro enhancers can even help reduce procrastination.

-BrainZyme - is UK's first natural cognitive enhancer with matcha, guarana, choline and vitamins/ minerals.
-It is a 'natural smart pill' that can help support your mental performance and improve concentration.
-It's made in UK, safe, legal and affordable. #brainzyme #naturalsmartpill
+BrainZyme - is the UK's first natural cognitive enhancer with matcha, guarana, choline and vitamins/minerals.
+It is a 'natural nootropic' that can help concentration and motivation*.
+It's made in the UK, safe, legal and affordable. #brainzyme #naturalnootropic

 Smart drug warning for students. http://www.strathclydetelegraph.com/2016/10/smart-drug-warning-students/

 In their own words: students share their views on smart drugs. https://www.theguardian.com/education/2016/mar/01/in-their-own-words-students-share-their-views-on-smart-drugs